|

 EDITORIAL POINTERS

-As hinted by its name, the magazine is exclusively historical in content, but the definition of 'historical' will be loosely interpreted
+As hinted by its name, the magazine is exclusively historical in content, but the definition of 'historical' will be loosely interpreted and potential contributors should not feel

-and potential contributors should not feel inhibited should they wish to relate historical practices to the current situation if relevant in the context of an article; there is a degree of flexibility.
-As a general guideline, we take the
+inhibited should they wish to relate historical practices to the current situation if relevant in the context of an article; there is a degree of flexibility.
+As a general guideline, we take the view that at least ten years should

-view that at least ten years should have passed before a subject is appropriate to BACKTRACK.
+have passed before a subject is appropriate to BACKTRACK.

 BACKTRACK aims to provide something for everyone within its pages.
-Balance and objectivity will be the over-riding philosophy and,
+Balance and objectivity will be the over-riding philosophy and, overall, we try to provide material which

-overall, we try to provide material which does not favour any one specific system whether it be defined by pre-group company, post-grouping allegiance or BR Region.
-Most importantly, we seek accuracy, scholarship and
+does not favour any one specific system whether it be defined by pre-group company, post-grouping allegiance or BR Region.
+Most importantly, we seek accuracy, scholarship and readability with an emphasis on encouraging new and

-readability with an emphasis on encouraging new and different ways of looking at things.
+different ways of looking at things.

-Rail transport was and is as much about people as machines and we shall
+Rail transport was and is as much about people as machines and we shall always try to inject a human element into the journal and encourage writers to take a broader view than

-.
-There will always be some space for such matters but the magazine's founders set out to create something of a 'thinking person's journal' within its pages.
-Railways had a profound influence in setting the style
+mere counting of class totals, enumeration of fleet lists and many other familiar themes known to us all.
+There will always be some space for such matters but the magazine's founders set out to create something of a

-and pattern of much that we take for granted in the modern era, over and above the mere technology of the vehicles, and it is hoped that potential contributors may find extra inspiration in this approach.
+vehicles, and it is hoped that potential contributors may find extra inspiration in this approach.

-BACKTRACK rarely ventures into the well-ploughed field of current railway
+BACKTRACK rarely ventures into the well-ploughed field of current railway preservation save where

-locomotives, rolling stock, stations, particular companies etc. Contributors may also feel free to let their ideas run pretty well unfettered if they so choose!
+stock, stations, particular companies etc. Contributors may also feel free to let their ideas run pretty well unfettered if they so choose!
 We shall always pay close attention to anything which is offered.

-In general, articles will be more likely to be selected for publication if
+In general, articles will be more likely to be selected for publication if they address areas not so far

-they address areas not so far publicised in other journals.
+publicised in other journals.
 They should be well-researched, authoritative and preferably accompanied by high-quality illustrations.

 PREFERRED STYLE AND FORMAT

-Main feature articles should be of some 3-5,000 words, submitted in
+Main feature articles should be of some 3-5,000 words, submitted in typescript, single-sided and double

-content.
 Illustrations should be provided on a basis of about one per 500 words of text (preferably more to allow flexibility of choice).
 Maps, drawings, etc. should also be submitted if relevant, ideally of reproduction quality.

-If an article is only rendered unusable by virtue of excessive length
+If an article is only rendered unusable by virtue of excessive length and/or sub-standard pictures or

-and/or sub-standard pictures or drawings, we may elect to shorten the text, substitute different pictures or have artwork redrawn.
-We can also accept articles without supporting pictures provided it is understood that
+drawings, we may elect to shorten the text, substitute different pictures or have artwork redrawn.
+We can also accept articles without supporting pictures provided it is understood that if we cannot locate

-if we cannot locate illustrations, the article will not be published.
+illustrations, the article will not be published.
 In all such cases authors will be advised in advance.

-We can supply a copy of our preferred forms of abbreviation and other
+We can supply a copy of our preferred forms of abbreviation and other relevant style points on receipt of a stamped self-addressed envelope.

 PRELIMINARY APPROACHES

-In many cases potential authors may wish to write in advance to enquire
+In many cases potential authors may wish to write in advance to enquire about the suitability of a

-about the suitability of a possible article, or even submit a short extract and sample pictures from a proposed longer piece.
+possible article, or even submit a short extract and sample pictures from a proposed longer piece.
 Both these approaches are encouraged and can often save much wasted time.

 BLACK & WHITE

-Under this heading, there is no real shortage of 1950s and 1960s material and we are not actively seeking random pictures from this period
+Under this heading, there is no real shortage of 1950s and 1960s material and we are not actively seeking random pictures from this period.
+In consequence, black & white photographs (unless, of course,

-.
-In consequence, black & white photographs (unless, of course, submitted in conjunction with a feature article) are unlikely to be accepted unless of exceptional quality and of early date (usually pre-BR).
-We would, however, be very
+submitted in conjunction with a feature article) are unlikely to be accepted unless of exceptional quality and of early date (usually pre-BR).
+We would, however, be very interested in receiving well-integrated

-interested in receiving well-integrated black & white photo-features of historical interest from any period, provided that the quality is high.
+black & white photo-features of historical interest from any period, provided that the quality is high.

 COLOUR

-its colour illustrations and we are always on the lookout for good high-quality historical colour material on any subject, whether related to an article or not.
-All things being equal, pictures from the pre-1965 period
+BACKTRACK has gained much of its reputation through the high quality of its colour illustrations and we are always on the lookout for good high -quality historical colour material on any subject, whether related

-are more likely to be of interest, but anything more than ten years old is eligible for consideration.
+to an article or not.
+All things being equal, pictures from the pre-1965 period are more likely to be of interest, but anything more than ten years old is eligible for consideration.

-copies, where possible.
+- Transparencies of any size we prefer to use originals, not copies, where possible.
 We find that Kodachrome usually gives the best results but we are happy to examine any material.
-In the case of rare early colour pictures (eg pre-war), historical interest will usually take
+In the case

 PAYMENT AND COPYRIGHT